As an investor specializing in buying and selling vacant land, I send out A LOT of laughably low offers.

 And you know what?
 These property owners had every right to reject my offers.
 It's the same reason that I had every right to send them whatever offer I felt like sending in the first place.

-How to Deal with Nastiness and Anger
+How to Deal With Nastiness and Anger

-In the end – a seller's negative response only matters to the extent that you let it get under your skin.
+In the end, a seller's negative response only matters to the extent that you let it get under your skin.

 Let's Review Some Facts

-Wooded Lot in Central Michigan – Offer Accepted for $331 (seller was ecstatic)
+Wooded lot in Central Michigan; offer accepted for $331 (seller was ecstatic)

-14.5 Acre Wooded Lot in Alabama for $4,587 (seller wanted to do more business together)
+14.5-acre wooded lot in Alabama for $4,587; seller wanted to do more business together

 Why did these people accept my offers?
-In most cases, it was because they didn’t care about the money (evidenced by the fact that they hadn’t even bothered to list their property with an agent).
+In most cases, it was because they just didn’t care about the money (evidenced by the fact that they hadn’t even bothered to list their property with an agent).

 As with anything, it’s all about perspective.